ahmet-f-gumustas/Advanced-KalmanFilter-Sensor-Fusion-Tutorial/workspace/AKFSF-Simulation-CPP/README.md

 ### Capstone Project
 Starting from any filter base replace the ```kalmanfilter.cpp``` file.
 Program a filter to provide the best estimation performance for profiles 9,0 (It should also work on any other profiles aswell).

-## Authors ##

-This project was developed for the Technitute Course - Advanced Kalman Filtering and Sensor Fusion.
-Developed and produced by Dr. Steven Dumble.